travelnxt/appacitive-docs/index.md

 ** Response **

-Returns a list of all connections that exists between articleAid and articleBids of any relation type
+Returns a list of all connections that exist between articleAid and articleBids of any relation type

 **Note** that this is a `POST` HTTP call.